 The aim and objective of research and scholarly activities in the Section of PM&R is to acquire knowledge and understanding of the role of clinical research in evidence based clinical care.
-This is accomplished through didactic lectures, monthly journal club, and by carrying out research project.
+This is accomplished through didactic lectures, monthly journal club, and by carrying out research projects.
 All investigative research is supervised by a faculty mentor.
 To provide a broad based learning experience resident physicians are encouraged to participate in interdisciplinary collaborative research projects.

 All residents are expected to actively participate in research and scholarly activities including detailed literature review, case studies, developing research hypothesis, study design and writing the study protocol.
 Presentation of their projects at regional or national research meetings and publication of findings in peer reviewed journals are strongly encouraged.